digitalideation/stuw1-telegram-bots/telegram_webhook.md

 4.  **Fetches Weather**: Using the coordinates, it calls the Open-Meteo forecast API to get the current weather data.
 5.  **Sends Reply**: It formats a user-friendly message with the weather information and uses a helper function (`sendMessage`) to send this message back to the user who requested it.
 The `chat.id` from the incoming message is used to ensure the reply goes to the correct person or group.
 6.  **Responds to Telegram**: It's crucial to always send a `200 OK` response back to Telegram quickly.
 This acknowledges that you have received the update.
 If Telegram doesn't get a `200 OK`, it will assume the delivery failed and will try to send the same update again, which can lead to your bot sending duplicate replies.

+## 4. Live Webhook URL

+The current webhook is set to: `https://unvigorous-christa-epigrammatic.ngrok-free.dev/api/webhook`